ABOUT US

 Alvina Johnson is an experienced technology solutions professional who manages Let's Talk About It- The Autism Center's digital learning tools and communication.
 An alumnus of the University of South Carolina, Alvina holds a Bachelor of Science degree in Business Administration with a concentration in Management Information Systems.

-With extensive project management and business administration expertise, Alvina employs technology to enhance operational efficiency at Autism in Color.
+With extensive project management and business administration expertise, Alvina employs technology to enhance operational efficiency at Let's Talk About It-the Autism Center.

 Alvina embraces life and strives to put a smile on the face of everyone she meets, hoping to share a word or deed to lead them to believe that their best is yet to come and they are “Blessed to be a blessing".